Wakanda-Packages/wakanda-widgets/README.md

 	git submodule add https://github.com/myUsername/myWidget.git myWidget

+2. Commit your changes to your local repository and push them to Github

+	git add myWidget

+	git commit -a

+	git push origin master
 ***

 #### To UPDATE a widget

-1. First update and sync with the wakanda-widgets repository :
+1. First get the latest from the wakanda-widgets repository :

 	git fetch upstream